Gratuity claim - 4 years 240 days rule and 4 years 190 working days rule?

 Dear Rahul ji,

-Also please go to the opening line of your above comments which say "Gratuity not Required Complete 5 years as a Continuous Service".
-It clearly says that for payment of gratuity 5 years continuous service is not required to be completed.
+Also, please go to the opening line of your above comments which say "Gratuity not Required Complete 5 years as Continuous Service".
+It clearly states that for the payment of gratuity, 5 years of continuous service are not required to be completed.

 Regards